-Newfoundland-native Samantha is a recent graduate of Algonquin College's Journalism Program in Ottawa.
-Joining the allNovaScotia team in 2015, Samantha will be based in St. John's to cover business developments in the province.Back to top.
+Newfoundland-native Samantha is a graduate of Algonquin College's Journalism Program in Ottawa.
+Joining allNewfoundlandLabrador in 2015, Samantha is based in St. John's and covers retail, real estate, startups and City Hall.Back to top.

 allNovaScotia publishes obituaries up to 250 words long with an attached photo free of charge.